lyteword/chspurgeon-tod/volume-1/psalm-22.md

 throne of grace.
 The meanest applicant is welcome at mercy's door:—

-## "None that approach his throne shall find
+None that approach his throne shall find

 A God unfaithful or unkind."